Tracking the funded status of pension plans as at September 30, 2019

 The evolution of the financial situation of pension plans since December 31, 2018

 During the month of September, Canadian equity markets, global equity markets (CAD) as well as alternative investments showed positive returns.
 However, Canadian universe bonds, Canadian long-term bonds and Canadian long-term provincial bonds showed negative returns.
 With a return of 0.7%, the highly diversified portfolio (HD) outperformed the 60/40 portfolio (0.6%) and the low volatility portfolio (LDI1) (-0.1%).

-The relative outperformance of the HD portfolio is mainly due to its allocation in alternative investments.
-The prescribed CIA Annuity purchase rates increased as well as the commuted value rates used in the calculation of solvency liabilities.
-As a result, the solvency liabilities decreased by 1.7% for a medium duration plan.
-For this type of plan, an investment in the 60/40, the LDI or the HD portfolio resulted in an increase of the solvency ratio.
+The prescribed CIA annuity purchase rates increased while the commuted value rates used in the calculation of solvency liabilities decreased during the month.
+As a result, the solvency liabilities increased by 3.7% for a medium duration plan.
+For this type of plan, an investment in the 60/40, in the HD or in the LDI portfolio resulted in a decrease of the solvency ratio.

 Please contact your Morneau Shepell consultant for a customized analysis of your pension plan.

 - No consideration has been made for contributions paid to the plan or for benefits paid out of the plan.